 Journey recorder widget

-With the journey recorder widget you can record and replay visitor journeys in your universe and replay them for quick testing.
+With the journey recorder widget you can record and replay visitor journeys and replay them for quick testing.
 Within the journey all page visits, clicks, and form entries are stored.
 You can replay them in other contexts.
-This lets you simulate the same journey for people with different profiles, different devices, on another date, or with different interactions switched on or off.
+This lets you simulate the same journey for people with different profiles, different devices, on another date, or with different dialogues switched on or off.

 Recording a new journey